Information for international students

 ANU admits students twice a year: in Semester 1 (February) and Semester 2 (July).

-There are up to three application rounds for each semester intake.
-Apply in the first round, and you have three opportunities to be assessed and accepted, giving you the best chance of being offered a place at ANU.
+There are monthly application rounds for each semester intake.
+The earlier you apply, the more opportunities you have to be assessed and accepted, giving you the best chance of being offered a place at ANU.

 You can only apply for one program, although you can change your preference during the application process.